fabaindaiz/corewars-compiler/LANGUAGE.md

 An argument have a addressing mode and a value.

+- (none) replaced by immediate 0
+- (var) declare a argument using default mode
-- (mode var) mode can be specified (mode is optional)
+- (mode var) declare a argument using specified mode

 ### Variables (var)

-Variables are numbers or texts used to store values.
+Variables are numbers or strings used to store values.

-- Number Immediate mode by default
-- Text Direct mode by default
+By default, numbers use immediate mode and strings use direct mode.

+- (number) integer signed or unsigned number
+- (string) string reference to let variable or label

+If the string corresponds to some variable in scope, the string will be replaced by a reference to this variable, otherwise the string will be kept referencing a label

 ### Addresing modes (mode)

 Addresing modes are used to specify how the argument is used in the instruction.
 If the addressing mode is not specified, the default mode is used.

+- (Imm var) | (# var) immediate addresing to var
-- (Dir var) direct addresing to var
+- (Dir var) | ($ var) direct addresing to var
-- (Ind var) indirect addresing to var
+- (Ind var) | (@ var) indirect addresing to var
-- (Dec var) decrement var and indirect addresing to var
+- (Dec var) | (< var) decrement var and indirect addresing to var
-- (Inc var) indirect addresing to var and increment var
+- (Inc var) | (> var) indirect addresing to var and increment var
+- (instr var) | (% var) points to the instruction instead of the value
-- (store var) store var value in this place (field is automatic)
+- (store var) | (! var) store var value in this place (field is automatic)

 ## Conditions (cond)